← Back to wiki

 nutrientnutrientmicronutrientlongevity-diet

-Multiple studies have demonstrated vitamin C to possess cancer-fighting properties, although its effectiveness in preventing cancer is controversial; high-dose protocol (6 g daily for a few weeks ever
+Multiple studies have demonstrated vitamin C to possess cancer-fighting properties; high-dose protocol (6 g daily for a few weeks every 6 months) discussed with oncologist for cancer prevention.
+Alzheimer's disease patients have lower levels of vitamin C; deficiency may contribute to accelerated brain aging.

 Why It Matters for Longevity